rqlite/rqlite.io/content/en/docs/API/api/_index.md

 }
 ```

-You can also query via a HTTP POST request, with both JSON and Plain Text supported in the body:
+You can also query via a HTTP POST request, with both JSON and Plain Text supported as the request body:
 ```bash
 curl -XPOST 'localhost:4001/db/query?pretty&timings' -H "Content-Type: application/json" -d '[
     "SELECT * FROM foo"